Frequently Asked Questions

 How will I be supported during my training?

 UC’s MSTP fully funds all students for all years of the program as long as the student continues to make satisfactory progress.
 The program pays for the cost of 4 years of medical school tuition and fees.
 It also provides health insurance and a stipend which steadily increases with the cost of living.
-The current stipend is $27,250.
+The current annual stipend is $30,000.
 The stipend during the graduate training portion is handled through the student's PhD program.

 The sources of funding include NIH training grants, college of medicine funds, graduate student assistantships and private donations.
 This level of support coupled with the relatively low cost of living in Cincinnati make our program highly competitive.
 Still have questions?
 Visit our Student Funding page.